GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 With a traditional approach, you'd have used an [`<input type=file>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) element to make this happen.
-First, you'd create the element, set its `type` and the to-be-`accept`ed MIME types, and then programmatically "click" it and listen for changes.
+First, you'd create the element, set its `type` to `'file'` and add MIME types to the `accept` property, and then programmatically "click" it and listen for changes.
 When you select an image, it is imported straight onto the canvas.